rosenfeld/gitorious-cookbooks/README.md

 # Install procedures

-For installing Gitorious in latest Debian stable using Opscode Chef for a completely automated process, follow these instructions:
+For installing Gitorious in latest Debian stable using Opscode Chef for a completely automated process, follow these instructions (logged as root):

     wget -qO- https://raw.github.com/rosenfeld/gitorious-cookbooks/master/setup.sh | sh

 First review the settings under /root/chef-solo/node.json.
 TODO: currently GMail is not supported as smtp relay server.
 Then procede with:

-    cd /root/chef-solo
     chef-solo

 # Troubleshoot